 one whose mastery would not gradually unfold but, like Minerva, would spring fully armed from the head of Jupiter.
 And now he has arrived, a young blood, at whose cradle graces and heroes kept watch.
 His name is Johannes Brahms, . .
 His comrades greet him at his first entrance into the world of art, where wounds may perhaps await him, but bay and laurel also; we welcome him as a valiant warrior.

-Schumann was a very influential composer and critic, and this essay, entitled “Neue Bahnen” (New Paths), was read as far away as America, where it was published in translation in the New-York Herald Tribune as well as other papers.
+Schumann was a very influential composer and critic, and this essay, entitled “Neue Bahnen” (New Paths) — in your course reading packet — was read as far away as America, where it was published in translation in the New-York Herald Tribune as well as other papers.
 “Neue Bahnen” made Brahms’s career.